Ogeon/rustful/README.md

 This will put `libhttp*` and `librustful*` in the `my_project/lib/rustful/lib/` directory.
 You can also run `make docs` to generate documentation and `make examples` to build the examples.

+See the rust-http README for information about SSL support.

 ##Write your server
 Here is a simple example of how `my_project.rs` could look like:
 ```rust